hanez/xw3/faq/faq.md

 ## Why Lua?

-Because this should be usable as a framework for embedded devices.
+Because xw3 should be usable as a framework for embedded devices.